total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 <!-- CONTINUE -->

-# 17. Utility Folder Development in TypeScript
+# 16. Building Reusable Functions in TypeScript

 There are three primary levels of complexity when it comes to TypeScript development.